-The reason behind using join operation in SPADE algorithm is that, as mentioned in Corollary 1 of [20], any sequence X can be derived by joining of its first two lexicographical subsequences.
-For example in order to find support for the rule $A \to B \to C$, it is sufficient to join the sets of the rules $A \to B$ and $A \to C$.
-It is obvious that the rule $A \to C \to B$ is also obtained by joining the same two subsequences.
+The reason behind using the join operation in SPADE algorithm is that, as mentioned in Corollary 1 of [2], any sequence X can be derived by the joining of its first two lexicographical subsequences.
+For example in order to find support for the rule $A \rightarrow B \rightarrow C$, it is sufficient to join the sets of the rules $A \rightarrow B$ and $A \rightarrow C$.
+It is obvious that the rule $A \rightarrow C \rightarrow B$ is also obtained by joining the same two subsequences.
 This is the most crucial step of the SPADE algorithm that gives it superiority over the Apriori algorithm.
 In this case, A is called as an "equivalence class".

-Before going into details of webSPADE, we want to briefly discuss the differences between webSPADE and SPADE introduced in [20].
+Before going into details of webSPADE, we want to briefly discuss the differences between webSPADE and SPADE introduced in [2].
 Since click streams are strictly ordered by time and no two items (page views for the same session) occur at the same time, we only use temporal joins in contrast to the existence of the non-temporal joins in the original algorithm.
-Another difference is that support counting is not performed at a session level i.e. if $A \to B$ occurs twice in a given session, support of the sequence (rule) increments by two.
+Another difference is that support counting is not performed at a session level i.e. if $A \rightarrow B$ occurs twice in a given session, support of the sequence (rule) increments by two.
 In the original algorithm, it would count only one instead.
 We consider repeating subsequences in a given session as significant for click stream analysis.
-Therefore, our algorithm is designed to handle repetition within a session, though a counter argument can be made regarding the misleading nature of the repeating sequences.
+Therefore, our algorithm is designed to handle repetition within a session, though a counter-argument can be made regarding the misleading nature of the repeating sequences.
 For example: Assume that there are several independent hits on page A and B and all page B hits occur after page A hits.
-In this case, the support of the sequence $A \to B$ will be counted as many as the lowest number of hits on pages A and B. However, in reality, user goes from page A to B only once.
+In this case, the support of the sequence $A \rightarrow B$ will be counted as many as the lowest number of hits on pages A and B. However, in reality, user goes from page A to B only once.
 This situation might cause the sequence mining algorithm to find unnecessary or illogical sequences.
-Our analysis shows that webSPADE does not encounter this problem and the resulting sequences reflect the true frequencies after confirming with SQL queries.
+Our analysis shows that this situation does not exist within the click stream data and the resulting sequences of webSPADE reflect the true frequencies after confirming with SQL queries.
 Sequences make sense from the perspective of both business and real traffic flow.
 Nevertheless, taking the repeating sequences into consideration is important to understand the true traffic load.

-Table 1: Sample Set for Item A
+Table 1.1 Sample Set for Item A

 SID Time

 1 10

 1 15

 2 12

 As we mentioned earlier, due to the design of our implementation, the algorithm requires only one full scan of the database.
 Since we do not have vertical to horizontal database recovery in this implementation, we skip the second and the third scan in the original implementation, creating a significant performance improvement.
 The main data structure is the map of multisets in our implementation.
-A sample set is depicted in Table 1.
+A sample set is depicted in Table 1.1.
 SID stands for session id.
 This gives us the ability to join tables efficiently and reduce the number of full scans.